trychlos/pwix-accounts-ui/README.md

 - a dropdown button will be displayed, the dropdown menu including the standard items which let the user log-in, or ask for reset his password, or sign up for a new account;

-- when logged-in, the dropdown button will display his email address, the dropdown menu inclusing the standard items which let the user log out, change his password, or ask for receive a verification link in his mailbox if not already done.
+- when logged-in, the dropdown button will display his email address, the dropdown menu including the standard items which let the user log out, change his password, or ask for receive a verification link in his mailbox if not already done.

 That's all, folks!